 NODCC: A New Nonprofit

-The NODCC was incorporated as a non-profit organization in 2003.
+In October of 2002, the NODCC received its advance ruling from the IRS to begin operating as a public organization.
+The following year in August of 2003, the NODCC was incorporated as a 501(c)(3) charitable organization.
 The organization has continued to reach out to families worldwide, offering support and education to families, raising awareness of the various disorders, and how to best enhance the lives of those affected by DCC.

 Since the formation of the NODCC, increased access to brain imaging and better estimation of DCC diagnosis have been established.
 In 2003, the American Academy of Neurology began recommending a MRI evaluation for children with developmental delay in two or more areas.
 Currently, this recommendation is more widely known by neurologists and pediatricians and is being followed much more often than it was 10 years ago.
 As a result, disorders of corpus callosum and other structural brain abnormalities are being identified in many more children.